Corporate Social Responsibility

-In order to offset our impact on the environment, we have been using Devon Contract Waste (DCW) for our waste removal services since March 2017.
+In order to offset our impact on the environment, we have been using Devon Contract Waste (DCW) for our waste removal services since March 2017 and print our business cards only on 100% Recycled paper.
 Devon Contract Waste are experts in commercial waste removal and more importantly, recycling.
 Recently, we enrolled in a scheme called ‘Zero to Landfill’ with DCW whereby not one single piece of waste that they remove from the offices goes into landfill.
 This has been made possible through a £4 million investment by DCW into a state of the art materials recycling facility in Marsh Barton, Exeter.
 This facility takes in unsorted mixed waste and through the use of a shredder, high tech optics and powerful jets of air, it separates the mixed waste into the different material types ready to be recycled.
 Any waste materials that cannot be recycled are sent to another plant to be burnt as fuel.
 As a result of this amazing process, DCW are able to truly live up to the claim that no waste goes to landfill.

 This Zero to Landfill scheme is just one example of WBW’s longstanding commitment to environmental responsibility.
 In addition, we hand out bags for life made from renewable and recyclable materials to all members of staff so that they no longer bring or buy plastic bags whilst at work.
 In addition, we also select our other waste removal providers carefully, for example, the company that removes our waste printer toner ensures that it is recycled as much as it can be.
 Couple this along with the fact that certain staff members walk, cycle or car share to get to work, it means that we are well on the way to reducing our footprint on the world.